 The same mechanism that makes it impossible for Jenny to just hand her brother Timmy the game to pop in his Switch makes it impossible to resell the game.
 Once purchased and linked to the account, it’s said and done.
 It’s your game forever.

 Unfortunately, digital downloads are difficult to share, impossible to sell, and rarely go on sale.

-Or, maybe not.
+Or maybe not.
 While I still own all the Nintendo game cartridges from my original Nintendo systems purchased throughout the 1980s and 1990s, things are a little trickier for the purchases I made via the Nintendo DSi shop in the early 2010s.
-The DSi Shop is in the process of closing down and once they shutter it completely whatever downloads you haven’t retrieved are gone forever (or will die when your DSi kicks the bucket).
-Hopefully Nintendo is finally getting around to ironing things out with their digital delivery, but a digital-only system is always at risk of going offline at some point.
+The DSi Shop has closed down, and any downloads you didn’t retrieve before it closed are gone forever.
+Hopefully, Nintendo is finally getting around to ironing things out with their digital delivery, but a digital-only system is always at risk of going offline at some point.

 Physical Games: You Can Share ‘n Sell ’em

-Physical cartridges are the way Nintendo has done portable games since the beginning and there’s a lot to be said for tradition.
+Physical cartridges are how Nintendo has done portable games since the beginning, and there’s a lot to be said for tradition.

 Although we talked a lot about the various aspects of digital Switch games before digging into the cost, we’re going to lead with the money aspect of physical games because it’s one of the best things about them.

 Physical games win hands down in the dollar department because not only can you score them on sale all the time, but you can turn around and sell them when you’re tired of them.